Voluntary Sequestration – Frequently Asked Questions

 - Failed to appear at a meeting convened to hold an enquiry about your insolvent estate (Section 139);

 No. It is interesting to know that only as recently as in 1923 it was finally decided that insolvency in South Africa is a civil matter and not a criminal matter (Ex parte Pretorius).
-Before 1994 you could in fact be jailed for non payment of debt.
-A debtor could not be put in jailed because he owed money.
+Before 1994 you could, in fact, be jailed for non-payment of debt.
+A debtor could not be put in jail because he owed money.
 The creditor’s attorney would take the debtor to Court and would ask the Magistrate to make an Order in terms whereof the debtor should pay a certain amount per month.
 Should the debtor fail to make that payment he could be jailed for not complying with the Court Order.
-After 1994 the law has changed and a debtor can’t be jailed for non payment.
+After 1994 the law has changed and a debtor can’t be jailed for non-payment.

 My advice to clients who holds an undivided share in an insolvent estate is normally to obtain a bond for the full value of the property at another financial institution than the bank which held the bond in the first instance.
 I give this advice for practical reasons namely that the banking institution that, in the first instance held the bond normally gets totally and utterly confused if this is dealt with in any other way.

 Once you have started the process of sequestration your estate is in limbo.
-Even if you have received an offer on your property and you have for example accepted the offer, you are not allowed to sell you property during sequestration.
+Even if you have received an offer on your property and you have for example accepted the offer, you are not allowed to sell your property during sequestration.
 After the sequestration, the trustee gets appointed and he must elect whether to go ahead on the offer/agreement to purchase the property or not.
 Should the trustee decide to not accept the Offer to Purchase, he will ask the relevant creditor whether the creditor agrees.
-Should the creditor agree then further permission must be obtained from the Master of the High Court.
-Once the second Creditors meeting was held, the Trustee is normally authorized to sell the assets without the consent of the Master of the High court.
+Should the creditor agree then further permission must be obtained from the Master of the High

 Any “new creditor” (i.e. a creditor who allowed you credit after sequestration) can allow you credit, but you have an obligation to disclose that you are insolvent before using the credit facility.
 If the creditor is aware of the fact that you are insolvent and still gives you credit, then the agreement is legal and binding on both parties.

-Once you sign an agreement and you choose a legal address (a so called “domicile” address) then the creditor can serve the summons on the address that you have chosen, where after it is legally deemed than you have received the summons.
+Once you sign an agreement and you choose a legal address (a so-called “domicile” address) then the creditor can serve the summons on the address that you have chosen, whereafter it is legally deemed that you have received the summons.
 The service was legal and the judgement taken is also legal.